Creating an MVE Integrated with VMware

 - Click Add Promo Code to enter a promotional code, and click Add Code.

-Ordering MVE provisions the appliance and assigns IP addresses from the Megaport SDN.
+Ordering the MVE provisions the instance and assigns IP addresses from the Megaport SDN.
 The MVE provisioning takes only a few minutes to complete.
-The provisioning process spins up an Aruba EdgeConnect (EC-V).

 After creating the MVE, you can view it in the Megaport Portal.